2019 4-H and FFA Dairy Quizbowl- April 6, 2019

 Registration and Contest Details are below!

-The NC 4-H Dairy Quizbowl State contest is typically hosted in the Spring and brings together 4-H and youth clubs from all over the state.
+The NC 4-H Dairy Quizbowl State contest is typically hosted in the Spring and brings together 4-H youth clubs and FFA chapters from all over the state.
 The Dairy Quizbowl tests youth knowledge on matters relative to dairy production, dairy foods, and dairy industry/organizations through a written test as well as lightning question rounds.
 Read below for more details about how the contest works and where you can find more resources.